 Leading indicators are also called inputs because they define what actions are necessary to achieve a measurable outcome.
 Lagging indicators are outputs that measure the performance of leading indicators (inputs).
-Therefore, a leading indicator is forward-looking (driving change), where a lagging indicator is primarily backward-looking (recording the past).
+Therefore, a leading indicator is forward-looking (driving change), whereas a lagging indicator is primarily backward-looking (recording the past).

 What is a leading indicator and a lagging indicator?

 A leading indicator looks forward to future outcomes or events.
 Conversely, a lagging indicator looks back at whether the desired result was achieved.

 Understanding a leading indicator vs. a lagging indicator

 However, some businesses have trouble distinguishing between the two because many indicators have both leading and lagging characteristics at the same time.